Mmeetttt/House-Price-Prediction-/README.md

 *Note: Dataset source - [Add link or mention if local]*

-## 📊 Features
+✨ Features
+Interactive Input Fields: Easily adjust parameters like number of bedrooms, bathrooms, living area, and more.

+Machine Learning Powered: Utilizes a Random Forest Regressor model for accurate price predictions.

+Feature Importance Visualization: Understand which features contribute most to the price prediction.

+Model & Dataset Information: Provides details about the model used, its performance (RMSE), and the source of the training data.

+User-Friendly Interface: Built with Streamlit for a clean and responsive user experience.

-- Data cleaning and preprocessing
+Data cleaning and preprocessing

-- Exploratory Data Analysis (EDA)
+Exploratory Data Analysis (EDA)

-- Model training using algorithms like Linear Regression and Random Forest
+Model training using algorithms like Linear Regression and Random Forest

-- Performance evaluation (R² Score, MSE, RMSE)
+Performance evaluation (R² Score, MSE, RMSE)

-- Price prediction based on user inputs
+Price prediction based on user inputs

+🚀 Try the App Live!
+Experience the India House Price Prediction App yourself.
+Click on the link below to access the deployed application:

+👉 Launch the House Price Prediction App

 ## Output
 ![image](https://github.com/user-attachments/assets/ec221e6a-3b7f-41ff-98c6-fb9f1ee3bbb2)